 Sergey Jivetin creates elaborate engravings on the shells of seeds, including a series carved on American chestnut seeds depicting TACF’s American chestnut restoration efforts.
 On the first image below, the lower right-hand nut illustrates the American Chestnut Research and Restoration Project’s insertion of the Oxalate Oxidase gene into the American chestnut genome.
 The second image is a larger representation of that nut.
 To see more of Sergey Jivetin’s work, check out his website, Furrow Seed Engraving Project.

 You can also make a donation by mail.
-Send check or money order to: made out to TACF-NY to:
+Send check or money order made out to NY-TACF to:

 302 Bateman Road